But who has ever heard of a happy end?

 >>> Ref.
 VedaBase => SB 1.2.8

 On this basis, we can classify music in two categories: that which leads to God realization, and that which does not.
-By the influence of the modes of nature, we understand that music also can be divided according to goodness, passion and ignorance.
+By the influence of the modes of nature, we understand that music can also be divided according to goodness, passion and ignorance.
 Only the mode of goodness is conducive to spiritual advancement, for passion and ignorance are opposite to it and are direct means of degradation.
 The distinctions between them can be clearly defined in terms of the results produced:

-rajasas tu phalam duhkham
+rajasas tu phalaṁ duḥkham

 “The result of pious action is pure and is said to be in the mode of goodness.
 But action done in the mode of passion results in misery, and action performed in the mode of ignorance results in foolishness.”